Targum -- A Multilingual New Testament Translation Corpus: Related Work

 The Bible is a frequently used text for creating multilingual corpora due to its verse structure, which provides de facto parallel sentence-level alignment in a large number of languages \cite{mueller-etal-2020-analysis}.
 Research using these corpora has followed two main paradigms.
 The most common has been \textit{instrumental}, using the text as a convenient dataset to bootstrap NLP tools for low-resource languages, such as training machine translation systems \cite{guzman-etal-2019-flores} or creating part-of-speech taggers via annotation projection \cite{nicolai-yarowsky-2019-learning, nicolai-etal-2020-fine}.
 In contrast, a more recent paradigm, often aligned with the digital humanities, treats the biblical text as the \textit{primary object of study}.
 This line of research applies computational methods to perform a diachronic analysis of language change or to study stylistic variation between translations.
 Our work is situated within this second paradigm.

 A significant body of work has focused on creating biblical corpora that maximize linguistic breadth.
-Over time, a series of progressively larger collections were introduced, starting with foundational resources such as those from \citet{christodouloupoulos2015massively} and \citet{mayer2014creating}.
-This trend culminated in the Johns Hopkins University Bible Corpus, which expanded coverage to over 1,600 languages to support tasks such as typological analysis and low-resource NLP \cite{mccarthy2020johns, asgari-schutze-2017-past}.
-The state of these digital resources, however, is often dynamic; for instance, while some corpora like that of \citet{mayer2014creating} are actively maintained and have grown since their initial publication, the Johns Hopkins corpus is no longer publicly available.
+Over time, a series of progressively larger collections were introduced, starting with foundational resources such as those from \citet{christodouloupoulos2015massively} and \citet{mayer_creating_2014}.
+This trend culminated in the Johns Hopkins University Bible Corpus, which expanded coverage to over 1,600 languages to support tasks such as typological analysis and low-resource NLP \cite{mccarthy2020johns}.
+The Parallel Bible Corpus \cite{mayer_creating_2014} has also served as a foundation for typological studies, such as the computational investigation of tense marking across over 1,000 languages \cite{asgari-schutze-2017-past}.
+The state of these digital resources, however, is often dynamic; for instance, while some corpora like that of \citet{mayer_creating_2014} are actively maintained and have grown since their initial publication, the Johns Hopkins corpus is no longer publicly available.
 A more recent effort, the eBible Corpus, provides another standardized and accessible resource \cite{akerman2023ebible}.
-While these collections offer unparalleled breadth, their depth for any single language remains limited in comparison to our work.
-We provide a detailed statistical comparison in Section \ref{sec:corpus_analysis}, which highlights this gap.
+While these collections offer wide breadth, their depth for any single language remains limited.
+Table \ref{tab:corpus_counts} quantifies this gap: against the largest prior resource for each language \cite{mayer_creating_2014}, \texttt{Targum} contains \data{unique_english} unique English versions (\data{multiplier_english}$\times$ increase), \data{unique_french} French (\data{multiplier_french}$\times$), \data{unique_italian} Italian (\data{multiplier_italian}$\times$), \data{unique_polish} Polish (\data{multiplier_polish}$\times$), and \data{unique_spanish} Spanish (\data{multiplier_spanish}$\times$).